Cancer Centre

 Oncology consultant talking to a patient

 When the doctor is ready to see you, one of our clinic nurses will come and collect you from one of the waiting areas.
 The nurse may need to perform some checks before the doctor sees you to ensure that they are as informed as possible about your condition.
-Due to Covid-19, visiting restrictions have been put in place - you can read more about visiting restrictions here.
 It is important that you ask your doctor about any aspect of your care if you are unclear – all of our Consultants will be happy to address any of your concerns.

 Occasionally, you may find a student present in your clinic room, as they often shadow doctors and nurses as part of their training.
 We would like to emphasise that our staff are happy to ask the student not to attend your consultation if you would prefer them not to.